Updated September 2016

 Tonga is a naturally beautiful country with white sand beaches, clear waters, and swaying coconut palms.
 Wildlife watchers can see the curious flying foxes or fruit bats, and go whale watching and swimming between July and October when whales mate and calve in the warm waters.

 All prices quoted are in Tongan currency.
-NZ$1 buys approximately TOP$1.30 as at October 2010.
+NZ$1 buys approximately TOP$1.35 as at August 2016.
 The exchange rate makes Tonga a great value destination.

 Talamahu Market, Salote Road (Monday-Saturday, early morning - 4.30pm)

-Other Tongan Feasts held on Tongatapu (information courtesy of Tonga Visitors Bureau)
+Tongan Feasts on Tongatapu

 Swim in the crystal clear water and have lunch and drinks beside the sea.
 The island is small and you can walk around it in 15 minutes or so.
 The resort and island are well maintained, as visitors for the day we couldn't explore too much but if you judge a property by its most basic facilities, ie. the toilets, it gets the thumbs up.

 Pangaimotu is especially popular on Sundays when almost everything is closed on Tongatapu.
 Boats leave Faua jetty on Sunday at 10, 11, 12 and 1, returning at 4,5 and 6.
 It's a quick 10 minute trip and costs $45 including lunch, $25 under 12.
 (The trip used to be $20 for transport and you paid extra for food and drinks, we thought it was still good value at $45 including lunch - you are asked not to take your own food and drink to the island).
 We revisited on a Sunday in 2016 and there's still good snorkelling around the ship wreck that's close to shore, and the big sandy, rustic bar and restaurant are still laid back and relaxed.